nprapps/nprapps.github.com/_posts/2018-08-28-graphics-editor-contract.markdown

 ## What You Will Do

 You will work on information graphics, data visualizations and special story presentations, working in close collaboration with reporters and editors in our newsroom.
-The ideal candidate will have strong, demonstrable experience using [HTML, CSS, front-end JS, and D3.js](https://github.com/nprapps/dailygraphics) to build visual representations of data and thoughtfulness about how a project might work on both mobile and desktop.
+The ideal candidate will have strong, demonstrable experience using [HTML, CSS, front-end JS, and D3.js](https://github.com/nprapps/dailygraphics) to build visual representations of data that work well on both desktop and mobile.

 ----------